yihui/yihui.org/content/en/2012-05-01-how-to-make-html5-slides-with-knitr.md

 Now I have done pretty much what I planned in the beginning.
 The next step will be our [GSoC project](http://www.google-melange.com/gsoc/project/google/gsoc2012/cloud_wei/16001), in which we will make the toolchain smoother, and work out better ways for R users to document packages and publish web pages (e.g. blogging like a hacker).
 If you want to follow our latest changes, you may

-- watch the development repository on Github <https://github.com/yihui/knitr>
+- watch the development repository on GitHub <https://github.com/yihui/knitr>
 - or join the Google mailing list <https://groups.google.com/group/knitr>

 And final ads: I will be presenting **knitr** at [useR!
 2012](http://biostat.mc.vanderbilt.edu/wiki/Main/UseR-2012) with JJ from RStudio.
 I'm looking forward to meeting more knitters in Nashville :)